GIScience/gis-training-resource-center/_sources/content/Module_5/en_qgis_overlay_operations.md

 width: 450 px
 name: clip_vector_by_mask_layer
 ---
-Screenshot of the tool Clip vector by mask layer
+Screenshot of the tool Clip vector by mask layer.
 ```

 :::